 Despite their smaller size, the Mini-Tonka Jeep trucks were more accurate than the original Tonka Universal Jeeps, in regard to prototype proportions and details.
 And they were produced well into the 1970's.

 Jeff Nelson points out that it was not until the mid-1970's that Tonka replaced the small center grille on the Wagoneers (correct for 1963-65) with a grille matching the 1974-78 prototypes.
+This Wagoneer was also produced in an extended-headroom ambulance version (35K JPEG).

 Andy Cameron took this photo of an accident involving a couple of the trucks in his collection.
 His comment: "Here's what happens when the cable on my Mini-Tonka crane isn't as strong as gravity!"
 The crane is perhaps a custom variation that somebody kitbashed.
 The other trucks is actually a Tonka knockoff by another firm, likely in Japan, who did imitations of several of the Mini-Tonkas.
 Note the metal headlights.